 Do I need to do a video interview?

-If you are successful in the initial application stage, all applicants to Latin America will be required to complete a short video interview.
+If you are successful in your written application to a Latin American country, you will be required to complete a video interview.
 You will receive a link via email to complete your video interview.
 This will last approximately 20 minutes and will consist of a series of questions surrounding your motivations to be an assistant, your adaptability and relevant experience to the role.

-Applicants not selected for a further assessment stage might be offered a transfer to another country as long as their application is of a high enough standard and meets the relevant country requirements.
+Applicants not invited to complete a video interview may be offered a transfer to another country as long as their application is of a high enough standard and meets the relevant country requirements.

 What happens if I am placed on a waiting list?